Tetsuya3850/CS-Terminology/README.md

 Durability - Once a transaction has been committed, it will remain so<br/>

 ### Normalization/Denomalization
-Database normalization is to organize the database so as to minimize redunduncy.
+Normalization is to organize the database so as to minimize redunduncy.
 It involves decomposing tables utilizing foreign keys (a field in one table that uniquely identifies a row of another table).
 Denormalization on the other hand, adds redundant data to one or more tables so as to avoid expensive joins and improve performance.
 However, extra effort to update the database consistently (multiple fields to update at one time) and more storage are necessary.
+Therefore, a denormalized database under heavy write load might perform worse than its normalized counterpart.
+Once data becomes distributed with techniques such as federation and sharding, managing joins across data centers further increases complexity.

 ### Join
 Join is used to combine the results of two tables.
 To perform a join, each of the tables must have at least one field that will be used to find matching records from the other table.<br/>